asampson206/hyrule-infobank/README.md

 These interactions give you an idea of what it would be like to encounter the highly aggressive White Lynel.The functions within this application can be completed with a simple click, the press of a key, and a little hovering!

 ## Additional Info
+Image #1 is curtesy of zeldadungeon.net & image #2 was provided via reddit!
 All interactions are done within this webpage and with no reloading required!